JinLeeGG/DataAnalysis_Starbucks/README.md

 # Coffee Franchise Location Strategy Analysis

-A data-driven analysis examining the location strategies of coffee franchises in South Korea, specifically investigating the proximity relationship between Starbucks and competitor coffee shops.
+A data-driven analysis examining the location strategies of coffee franchises in South Korea, specifically investigating the proximity relationship between Starbucks and its competitors.

 ## 📋 Project Overview